Surfing

 Jobos has surfing for all skill levels as there are small-moderate waves that break near a sand bar and bigger waves that break further out.
 I think this is the ideal place to learn.
 It’s where my wife and I learned and we still love to surf here.
 The sandbar makes it easy to walk around so you don’t even need to paddle your board which is great for beginners.
 Or, you can paddle out to deeper water with bigger waves.
 Sea turtles graze on seaweed around the beginner surf area, I have bumped into them more than once.
 Magical.

 Inches Beach usually has pretty small waves or is altogether flat.
 When you see 2-3 ft on Surfline, it’s on.
 Inches is a true reef break.
 The reef is so shallow that there is even a section sticking out of the water.
-Wait for waves parallel with the exposed coral.
+Line up parallel with the exposed coral, there is a break close to the coral that is most consistent and one that breaks slightly further out.
 The part you surf over varies in depth, most of it is safe if you fall flat on your back or stomach.
-There are, however, extremely shallow sections and if you fall over them, you are eating coral.
-I have done this twice but I’ll keep coming back.
-I sound like a broken record here but the view from your board looking to the shore will make you grateful to be alive.
+However, during low tide there are extremely shallow sections; if you fall over them, you are hitting the coral.
+I have done this twice but I keep coming back.
+The view from your board looking to the shore will make you grateful to be alive.
+The longer I have lived in Puerto Rico, the more I find myself coming to this secluded spot.
+The sunsets here are incredible.

 I romanticize Playa La Selva in my mind.
 It’s hard not to, it is a seriously cool spot.
 Drive down a long, rough dirt road to arrive at an unspoiled and wild coastline.
 When the conditions are right, the surf is smooth and consistent.
 The view from the water looking back to land is beautiful with El Yunque’s mountains in the background.
 It’s a place that makes you feel small.
 However, the waves can get big and rough here with small windows in between sets, making for a rough paddle out.
 This isn’t a great place for beginners.